philsstein/hanabIRC/README.txt

 * 2013-02-24 - Version 0.1.5 - added support for hanabot talking to all players during move.
 Current player notified when it is his/her turn.
 Fixed bug that caused Hanabot to ignore privmsgs.
 Everyone now gets notified of all player's hands at the start of a turn.
 * 2013-03-10 - Version 0.1.6 - everyone now gets one more turn when the deck empties before the game ends.
+* 2013-03-10 - Version 0.1.7 - notify channel works.
+If "notify_channel" given in the configuration file, that channel will get a notification when a new game begins (regardless of which channel it starts in.)

 TODO: